MohamedAmineALLAF/digital-banking-spring-angular/README.md

 ## License

-This project is licensed under the @MohamedYoussfi.
+This project is licensed under the @mohamedYoussfi.